iconify/icon-sets/readme.md

 - Colors for monotone icons have been replaced with `currentColor`, making it easy to change icon color by changing text color.
 - Icon content has been optimised to reduce its size.

-Repository is updated by fully automated script, so it always contains latest icons from various sources.
+Repository is frequently updated by fully automated script, so it always contains latest icons from various sources.

 ## Format and usage